Rydberg Exciton-Polaritons in a Magnetic Field: Exciton in a magnetic field

 \subsection{Exciton energy spectrum}

 The energy spectrum of a 2D exciton in the presence of a static perpendicular magnetic field --- as obtained by solving Eq.~\eqref{eq:exciton_kappa} --- is displayed in Fig.~\ref{fig:fig_exciton_2}.
-Our numerically exact results are compared with the results of non-degenerate stationary-state perturbation theory valid at either low (a) or high (b) magnetic fields \footnote{We can use a non-degenerate theory to calculate the perturbative corrections to the energies and wave functions at zero separation for the $s$ excitons.
+Our numerically exact results are compared with the results of non-degenerate stationary-state perturbation theory valid at either low (a) or high (b) magnetic fields~\footnote{We can use a non-degenerate theory to calculate the perturbative corrections to the energies and wave functions at zero separation for the $s$ excitons.
 At every order, in the low-field limit, this involves evaluating the matrix elements of $r^2$ in the hydrogen basis, and in the high-field limit, the matrix elements of $1/r$ in the harmonic oscillator basis.
 Both functions of $r$ are rotationally symmetric.
 Thus, if we were to calculate any such matrix element for an $s$ state and a higher angular momentum state, then we would obtain a radial integral multiplied by the angular integral $\int_0^{2\pi}\!d\theta \mathrm{exp}(il\theta)$, where $l$ is a non-zero integer --- which always gives zero.
 In other words, these terms do not contribute to the perturbative expansions, and we can consider only the $s$ states which are non-degenerate.}.
 The perturbative expressions were previously determined analytically in Ref.~\cite{PhysRevB_33_8336}, and we report them here for completeness.

-The lower panel (a) of Fig.~\ref{fig:fig_exciton_2} illustrates the weak-field regime where the magnetic field can be treated as a perturbation.
+The upper panel (a) of Fig.~\ref{fig:fig_exciton_2} illustrates the weak-field regime where the magnetic field can be treated as a perturbation.
 The perturbative expansion for the $s$-exciton energies in this limit is given by

 where $\bar{E}_{ns}^{\mathrm{hyd}}=-1/(2n-1)^2$ are the zero-field energies and $n=1,\,2,\,3,\,...$ is the principal (or radial) quantum number of the excitonic states~\cite{PhysRevB_33_8336}.
 We can observe that for more highly excited states, the perturbative energies are accurate for an increasingly narrow range of magnetic fields.
 In other words, as the field increases, higher excited states approach the strong-field limit more quickly than less excited states.